benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 1. In some cases the best known persistent structures have a log(N) slowdown factor.
-2. Even when the asymptotics are comparable, textbook persistent structures have pretty bad constant-factor inefficiencies.
+2. Even when the asymptotics are comparable, many textbook persistent structures have very bad constant-factor inefficiencies.

-Simple example: array of bytes versus a binary tree.

-1. Assume each byte is stored in a leaf node.
-2. The number of internal nodes in a binary tree is equal to the number of leaves minus 1.
-3. Each internal node needs at least two pointers to its children.
-On a 64-bit computer this means each internal node will be at least 16 bytes.
-4. Implementing a sequence of bytes as a simple binary tree has 17&times; memory overhead.
-5. Also accessing a particular byte requires dereferencing log(N) pointers.

 These kinds of efficiency differences have been bad enough to keep persistent structures on the margins of mainstream software development.